umhau/umhau.github.io/about.md

 ### Disclaimer

 I'm totally not responsible for anything.
 The opinons given here are irrelevant.
-The walkthroughs are going to break your system.
-All the links are broken, except the ones that host viruses.
-The programs will start uprisings in third-world countries.
+The walkthroughs are going to break your system, and all the links are broken, except the ones that host viruses.
+If you quote me on something, I'll probably change my mind.

 ### questions? comments? better ideas? comprehensive refutations?